thingsboard/thingsboard.github.io/docs/user-guide/install/pe/docker-cassandra.md

 layout: docwithnav
 assignees:
 - ashvayka
-title: ThingsBoard Professional Edition cluster setup guide
+title: ThingsBoard Professional Edition using Docker with Cassandra (Linux or Mac OS)
-description: ThingsBoard Professional Edition cluster setup guide
+description: ThingsBoard Professional Edition using Docker with Cassandra (Linux or Mac OS)

 ---